MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/cockpit.md

 ﻿# Cockpit Block Handler
 This BlockHandler can support any block which allows you to control ships.
-This includes cockpits, control seats, and control stations.
+This includes cockpits, control seats, control stations, and even cryo chambers.
 It can also be used to interact with Remote Control objects, though you should consider using the [Remote Control Handler](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/remote "Remote Control Handler") instead, as Remote Control inherits all of this BlockHandlers properties and also has some more properties you can modify.

 This handler enables you to listen for user input, which has all kinds of potential for things like factories, cranes, drill arms, manned turrets, tanks...